umbraco/UmbracoDocs/12/umbraco-vendr/core/key-concepts/search-specifications.md

 ---
-description: Learn more about the flexible search functionaities in Vendr.
+description: Learn more about the flexible search functionaities in Umbraco Commerce.
 ---

 # Search Specifications